sfc-gh-jhunt/streaming_trades_xml_snowpark/README.md

 #### Configure RSA Keys for the KCs Account
 - Create keys (for the lab/demo we will use unencrypted keys) via the instructions located [here](https://docs.snowflake.com/en/user-guide/kafka-connector-install.html#using-key-pair-authentication-key-rotation).
 We recommend naming the keys `sf_kafka_rsa_key.pem` and `sf_kafka_rsa_pub_key.pub` and putting them in the `./include/` directory.
 These will be ignored by Git.
+- Note that Windows PCs/Laptops may not have openssl installed by default.
+Links to download Windows binaries are available at https://wiki.openssl.org/index.php/Binaries
 - Add public key to user in Snowflake:
 ```sql
 alter user <USERNAME> set rsa_public_key='copy_public_key_here';